amiralii/appoloTodo/README.md

 # appoloTodo
-Todo-list sample with Nodejs, Apollo, Reactjs
+Todo-list sample with Nodejs, Apollo, Reactjs in microservice architecture

 Run with Docker